ndenicolais/Onboarding/README.md

 ## 📍 Description
 Android application built with Kotlin and Jetpack Compose that shows how create an Onboarding component in Compose.

+## ⚡ Structure
+### Tech Stacks
+#### Dagger Hilt

+Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
+Hilt provides a standard way to use DI in your application by providing containers for every Android class in your project and managing their lifecycles automatically.
+Hilt is built on top of the popular DI library Dagger to benefit from the compile-time correctness, runtime performance, scalability, and Android Studio support that Dagger provides.

+### Jetpack Compose
+#### Navigation

+Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app.
+Android Jetpack's Navigation component helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.

+#### ViewModel

+The ViewModel class is a business logic or screen level state holder.
+It exposes state to the UI and encapsulates related business logic.
+Its principal advantage is that it caches state and persists it through configuration changes.
+This means that your UI doesn’t have to fetch data again when navigating between activities, or following configuration changes, such as when rotating the screen.

 ## 🛠️ Package Structures

 ```